faheem-s27/Statics/README.md

 - Style matched to VALORANT such as colours and player tabs!
 - Smooth, fluid UI!
 - Full dark mode obviously :)
+- Migration of local database to online database
+- Add account linking
+- Adding kill feed to the map
+- Colour selection in settings
+- Add side by side comparasion
+- Statistical anaylsis of each game
+- Graphs and stuff 👍

 ## Features for Brawlhalla
 - Save BrawlID to a game name